tcartwright/SqlServerDEID/README.md

 SqlServerDEID is an application that can DEID (De-Identify) sensitive PCI, HIPPA or GDPR data within your SQL Server database.
 There are two applications:

 - SqlServerDEID.exe: Command line utility that uses a transform file to actually perform the DEID process.
 Run the application from a command window to see the current command line help.
 - SqlServerDEID.Editor.exe: Windows application that can be used to create and test the transform files.
+The editor is not required to edit transform files, but it greatly eases doing so.

 The fake data is being supplied by the [Bogus library here](https://github.com/bchavez/Bogus).